microsoft/FluidFramework/README.md

 You may be here because you want to...

 - Learn more about the Fluid Framework
-- Build a Fluid component
+- Build a Fluid object

 Relevant documentation and guides can be found at <https://aka.ms/fluid>.